istio/istio.io/content/docs/concepts/traffic-management/index.md

-A common pattern for generalized route specification is to provide one or more higher priority rules that match various conditions, and then provide a single weight-based rule with no match criteria last to provide the weighted distribution of traffic for all other cases.
+A common pattern for generalized route specification is to provide one or more higher priority rules that match various conditions, and then provide a single weight-based rule with no match condition last to provide the weighted distribution of traffic for all other cases.

 For example, the following `VirtualService` contains two rules that, together, specify that all requests for the *reviews* service that includes a header named "Foo" with the value "bar" will be sent to the "v2" instances.
-All remaining requests will be sent to "v1".
+All remaining requests will be sent to "v1":

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3